dhairyagothi/Samvidhan--Path/Frontend/public/docs/fundamental-duties-article-51A-g.md

 ---

-*This content is adapted from authoritative resources on the Indian Constitution.*
+*This content is reproduced from [www.legislative.gov.in](https://www.legislative.gov.in).
+All rights reserved.
+Special thanks to the legislative department.*